Skip to main content

 DOE Federal and/or Contractor Employees as Subjects

-DOE 443.1C defines protected class of human subjects as populations who may be more vulnerable to coercion or undue influence when participating as research subjects, including children, prisoners, decisionally impaired individuals, economically or educationally disadvantaged persons, and other vulnerable populations, who are thus afforded additional protections by the Federal regulations (see additional subparts of 45 CFR Part 46) and/or the IRB.
+Protected class of human subjects are defined as populations who may be more vulnerable to coercion or undue influence when participating as research subjects, children, prisoners, individuals with impaired decision-making capacity, economically or educationally disadvantaged persons, and other vulnerable populations, who are thus afforded additional protections by the Federal regulations (see additional subparts of 45 CFR Part 46) and/or the IRB.
+(DOE 443.1C, Chg.1 8(bb))

-Human subject research that involves DOE Federal and/or contractor employees as subjects must first be reviewed and approved by the appropriate DOE IRB (the DOE site IRB or one of the Central DOE IRBs), or if deemed more fitting, by the Federally assured DOE site or Headquarters or other appropriate IRB of record. in accordance with an IAA or MOU negotiated between the DOE site or Headquarters and the organization responsible for IRB review.
-(DOE 443.1C CRD#8)
+Human subject research that involves targeted inclusion of DOE Federal and/or contractor employees or their data as subjects must first be reviewed and approved by the appropriate DOE IRB (the DOE site IRB or one of the Central DOE IRBs), or if deemed more fitting, by the Federally assured DOE site or Headquarters or other appropriate IRB of record, in accordance with an IAA or MOU negotiated between the DOE site or Headquarters and the organization responsible for IRB review.
+(DOE 443.1C, Chg.1 CRD#8)

 Human Terrain Mapping

 Human Terrain Mapping (HTM) work is managed as human subject research and must comply with the DOE requirements.
-(DOE 443.1C CRD#10)
+(DOE 443.1C, Chg.1 CRD#10)

-Human Terrain Mapping is defined as research and data gathering activities primarily conducted for military or intelligence purposes to understand the “human terrain,”—the social, ethnographic, cultural, and political elements of the people among whom the U.S. Armed Forces are operating and/or in countries prone to political instability.
+Human Terrain Mapping (HTM) is defined as research and data gathering activities primarily conducted for military or intelligence purposes to understand the “human terrain,”—the social, ethnographic, cultural, and political elements of the people among whom the U.S. Armed Forces are operating and/or in countries prone to political instability.
 This work includes observations, questionnaires, and interviews of groups of individuals, as well as modeling and analysis of collected data, and may become the basis for U.S. military actions in such locations.
-In addition to Human Terrain Mapping (HTM), such activities are often referred to as human social culture behavior (HSCB) studies.
+In addition to HTM, such activities are often referred to as human social culture behavior studies.
 It is DOE policy that HTM activities will be managed as human subject research.
 HTM Data is defined as data collected or used as part of HTM efforts, as described above, as well as any auxiliary data on the same group(s) of individuals.
-(DOE 443.1C (8)(r), (s))
+(DOE 443.1C, Chg.1 (8)(s), (t))

 Statements of work for HTM projects must be submitted to the DOE HSP Program Manager (and when an NNSA element is involved, the NNSA HSP Program Manager), for DOE Headquarters review and approval prior to initiation.
-See 443.1C for full requirements.
-(DOE 443.1C CRD#10(b))
+See 443.1C, Chg.1 for full requirements.
+(DOE 443.1C, Chg.1 CRD#10(b))

 Social Media Data